 This cactus is hardy to USDA zone 9 only, so most gardeners will need to grow this plant indoors and move outside just for summer.

 Select a well-draining pot.
-Place the plant where it receives 6 to 8 hours of sun per day but has some protection from midday heat.
+Place the plant where it receives six to eight hours of sun per day but has some protection from midday heat.
 Use pebbles as a mulch to prevent moisture loss and keep the soil cool.

 Balloon Cactus Care